EngineersBox/VVSFS/report.md

  * `ctime`: change timestamp
  * `mtime`: modified timestamp

-Structurally, the `vvsfs_inode` structure was the only place to update, adding the necessary fields.
-The current size denoted by the `VVSFS_INODESIZE` already makes provision for all potential fields.
-Thus, no updates to the size of the structure used when writing to memory/disk are needed.
+The `vvsfs_inode` structure was the only place we needed to update, adding in the necessary fields.
+The current inode size (`VVSFS_INODESIZE`) already provisions space for all potential fields, so no updates were needed for the code which handles moving inodes between memory/disk.

 In order to load these fields, we updated the `vvsfs_iget` method to write the `atime/ctime/mtime` fields to the inode structure from the disk inode.
-Note that we also set the nanoseconds to 0 (`tv_nsec` field on a time) to be consistent with `ext2` and `minixfs`.
-Additionally, the `vvsfs_write_inode` method was updated to perform the inverse, writing the fields from inode to disk inode.
-Lastly, we did not implement `setattr/getattr` since there was nothing additional we desired above the generic
+Note that we also set the nanoseconds to 0 (`tv_nsec` field on `i_atime`) to be consistent with `ext2` and `minixfs`.
+Additionally, the `vvsfs_write_inode` method was updated to perform the inverse, writing the fields from the VFS inode to the disk inode.
+Finally, we did not implement `setattr/getattr` since there was nothing additional we desired beyond the generic
 VSF implementation.

-During the initial development of the inode attributes, position dependent behaviour was not accounted for in the struct packing for inodes.
-This problem was encountered due to attempting to order the fields like Minix.
-This caused subtle bugs that caused data corruption, to combat this we stored the new feilds after the provided fields.
-This also allows to to ensure full binay compatibility with the default VVSFS implementation, with the only consequence being potentially weird statisical data.
+During the initial development of the inode attributes, position dependent behaviour was not accounted for in the struct packing.
+This problem was encountered when we originally ordered our fields the same as Minix.
+This caused subtle bugs and data corruption.
+To combat this, we stored the new fields after the provided fields.
+This also ensures full binary compatibility with the default VVSFS implementation, with the only consequence being potentially weird statistical data.

-Another key point is that we discovered that the Linux kernel has provisions to prevent disk thrashing when updating the `atime` field often.
-In order to override this behaviour and force the kernel to write through to disk, the `strictatime` parameter was included as a mounting option for out testing scripts.
+During testing, we discovered that the Linux kernel has provisions to prevent disk thrashing when updating the `atime` field often.
+In order to override this behaviour and force the kernel to write through to disk, the `strictatime` parameter was included as a mounting option for our testing scripts.

 ## Supporting FS Stats

-The `struct kstatfs` layout details many fields that are normally somewhat flexible with creation and mounting options for file systens.
-However, VVSFS is very simple, as the name implies and consequently almost all of the fields are static values that can be assigned directly.
+The `struct kstatfs` layout details many fields that are normally dependent on the creation and mounting options for file systens.
+However, VVSFS is very simple, and consequently almost all of the fields are static values that can be assigned directly.
 Specifically, all of the following fields are statically defined in VVSFS:

- * `f_blocks = VVSFS_MAXBLOCKS`, we always configure the FS with the same block count, irrespective of creation configuration
+ * `f_blocks = VVSFS_MAXBLOCKS` (we always configure the FS with the same block count)
- * `f_files = VVSFS_IMAP_SIZE * VVSFS_IMAP_INODES_PER_ENTRY`, since the bitmaps are 8 bit, using each bit for an inode, this is fixed based on imap size
+ * `f_files = VVSFS_IMAP_SIZE * VVSFS_IMAP_INODES_PER_ENTRY` (the inode bitmap is a fixed size)
- * `f_namelen = VVSFS_MAXNAME`, constant for any configuration of VVSFS
+ * `f_namelen = VVSFS_MAXNAME` (constant for any configuration of VVSFS)
- * `f_type = VVSFS_MAGIC`, constant for any configuration of VVSFS
+ * `f_type = VVSFS_MAGIC` (VVSFS-specific constant)
- * `f_bsize = VVSFS_BLOCKSIZE`, static value that is not configurable on mount or creation
+ * `f_bsize = VVSFS_BLOCKSIZE` (static value that is not configurable on mount or creation)

-The key fields are `f_bfree` (also `f_bavail = f_bfree` since we have no non-superuser scoped blocks) and `f_ffree` which are saturated by traversing the bitmaps to count how many bits are set.
-This is done with bitmasking and counting while traversing with the map dimensions.
-It is also possible to do this more efficiently with compiler (e.g. GCC `__popcountdi2`) or hardware intrinsics (e.g. x86 `popcnt`) for counting the bits in a fixed sized integer, in this case 8 bits.
-However, these are not easy to manage within Kernel modules and don't add any significant speedups for an uncommon call.
+The key fields are `f_bfree` (which is equal to `f_bavail` since we have no non-superuser scoped blocks) and `f_ffree` which are populated by traversing the bitmaps to count how many bits are set.
+This is done by looping over the bytes, and bitmasking and counting bits.
+It is also possible to do this more efficiently using compiler (e.g. GCC `__popcountdi2`) or hardware intrinsics (e.g. x86 `popcnt`) for counting the set bits in a fixed sized integer.
+However, these are not easy to implement within Kernel modules and don't add any significant speedups for an uncommon syscall.

 # Advanced